circonus/agent-manager/README.md

 1. Download appropriate package from releases page
 1. Install (use `sudo` to install, like all packages)
 1. Run `sudo /opt/circonus/am/sbin/circonua-am --register=<registration_token>`
-1. If registration successful, start the agent manager `sudo systemctl restart circonus-am`
+1. If registration successful, restart the agent manager `sudo systemctl restart circonus-am`
 1. Check status of agent manager `sudo systemctl status circonus-am`
 1. If an additional agent is installed AFTER the agent manager has registered
    1. Stop agent manager `sudo systemctl stop circonus-am`